nkornel/reactible/README.md

 * Directly from the view's session data
 * From a JSON endpoint via the ```data-fieldUrl``` attribute

-In case of the view's session data the editable field should know about the underlying data model, which is declared via the optional ```data-fieldModel``` attribute and ```data-fieldModelId``` attribute.
-It extracts the related value from the session data using the already defined ```data-fieldName``` attribute.
+In case of the view's session data the editable field receives it's default data from the session via the ```data-fieldValue``` attribute.

 In case of the JSON endpoint, we define the datasource through the ```data-fieldUrl``` attribute, which the field uses as the update endpoint.
 It extracts the default value from the endpoint based on the ```data-fieldName``` attribute, and updates the value using the same endpoint.